 White Golden Retriever dogs are playful, affectionate, loyal and confident.
 These active dogs have broad faces, droopy ears, and long white fluffy fur coats.
 A purebred white Golden Retriever puppy will be as active, energetic and intelligent as any other shade of Golden Retriever.
+The white Golden Retriever can make a brilliant companion pet, but they are unlikely to be from working lines as these dogs tend to have a darker coat.
+They are also not always welcome in the show ring.

 Contents

-- English vs American White Golden Retrievers
+- English vs American Golden Retrievers

-- Cream vs white Golden Retriever dogs
+- Cream vs white dogs

 - Grooming and shedding